 In the past, I’ve been able to store carrots simply by putting them in cold storage, packed in dirt – but I knew I had way too many carrots to do that with this year!

-Luckily, I had some old canning recipes to fall back on, and decided that I should be able to all of my carrots so that I could enjoy them throughout the rest of the winter months.
+Luckily, I had some old canning recipes to fall back on, and decided that I should be able to use all of my carrots so that I could enjoy them throughout the rest of the winter months.

-If you have a pressure canner, there’s not a lot of skills required to carrots.
+If you have a pressure canner, there’s not a lot of skills required for carrots.
 In this article, I’ll walk you through all the steps to help you can carrots quickly, efficiently, and safely.

 Carrots are staples in my kitchen.
 Not only are canned carrots great to have in the pantry for stews, soups, and sides, but I’ve also been known to go after a can with a fork and some salt, too!

 Like most vegetables, carrots need to be processed in a pressure canner.
-Many people are daunted by the thought of canning in a pressure canner, thinking it requires a great deal of knowhow and expertise.
+Many people are daunted by the thought of canning in a pressure canner, thinking it requires a great deal of know-how and expertise.
 Once you get the hang of it, however, it’s really not that challenging.

 Despite what some people might try to tell you, carrots absolutely must be processed in a pressure canner – you cannot, under any circumstances, attempt to do this in a water bath.